muliyaraghav/CarND-LaneLines-P1/writeup_template.md

 - Level horizontal road is assumed.
 When the car makes turns or move uphill/downhill, lane line distortions may fail the algorithm designed.

 ### 3. Suggest possible improvements to your pipeline
-One first improvement can be considering the higher order polynomials for extrapolating and drawing Single Solid Line per lane.
+One first improvement can be, considering the higher order polynomials for extrapolating and drawing Single Solid Line per lane.
 Straight line uses Y=a*X+b to model the lane, while curves can use higher order polynomials like Y=a*X² + b*X+c.

-Also adaptive ROI based on the Environment - Especially to better handle different Road Elevations and Curves can be considered.
+Also adaptive ROI based on the Environment can be considered, especially to better handle different Road Elevations and Curves.